The Three Faces of Eve: Plot

 Eve White is sent to a hospital for observation after Eve Black is found strangling Eve White's daughter, Bonnie.
-When Eve White is released, her husband Ralph finds a job in another state and leaves her in a boarding house, while Bonnie stays with Eve's parents.
+After treatment in hospital, Dr. Luther decides to tell Eve W about Eve B, and then tries to explain the condition to Ralph.
+Dr. Luther also tells Eve B that she must behave herself, pointing out that if she tips Eve W over the edge, she will end up being locked up permanently with her.
+When Eve W is released, her husband Ralph finds a job in another state and leaves her in a boarding house, so that she can have further, regular treatment for a time, while Bonnie stays with Eve's parents.
 When Ralph returns, he tells her that he doesn't believe she has multiple personalities and tries to take her to Jacksonville, Florida, with him but she feels she isn't well enough to leave, and, afraid Eve Black will try to harm Bonnie again, refuses to go.
 Eve Black confronts Ralph at his motel, where he realizes Eve Black is real, but allows her to convince him to take her to Jacksonville.
 When Eve Black goes out dancing with another man, Ralph slaps her when she returns and ends up divorcing Eve White.

 Dr. Luther considers both Eve White and Eve Black to be incomplete and inadequate personalities.
 The film depicts Dr. Luther's attempts to understand and deal with these two faces of Eve.
 Under hypnosis at one session, a third personality emerges, a relatively stable woman but with no name and little memory of her past.
 She chooses to take the name Jane.
 Dr. Luther eventually prompts her to remember a traumatic event in Eve's childhood.
 Her grandmother had died when she was six, and according to family custom, relatives were supposed to kiss the dead person at the viewing, making it easier for them to let go.
 While Eve screams, her mother forces her to kiss the corpse.
 Apparently, Eve's terror led to the creation of different personalities.

 After discovering the trauma, Jane remembers her entire past.
 When Dr. Luther asks to speak with Eve White and Eve Black, Jane says they are gone.
 Jane marries a man named Earl whom she met when she was Jane and reunites with her daughter Bonnie.